MrYsLab/python_banyan/docs/one_gpio_demos.md

 ### ESP-8266

 A NodeMCU ESP-8266 development module was used to test the demo programs.
-A custom MicroPython script was developed to work with the ESP-8266 Gateway.
-This script must be installed on the ESP-8266 and may be found [here.](https://github.com/MrYsLab/python_banyan/blob/master/projects/OneGPIO/esp_8266/esp_8266.py)
+AA custom MicroPython script was developed to work with the ESP-8266 Gateway, and this script must be installed on the ESP-8266.
+It and may be found [here.](https://github.com/MrYsLab/python_banyan/blob/master/projects/OneGPIO/esp_8266/esp_8266.py)

 This script is a "minified" version to allow it to fit on the device.
 A fully commented file